 - 10/19: “The firemen of no. 4 company were called out early yesterday morning to extinguish a bad blaze in Glick‘s gents’ furnishing store at 503 Fifth avenue.
 The fire which was of an unknown origin, was discovered in a lot of new clothing in the store.
 A large number of valuable suits were destroyed and damaged.
 The building was not greatly injured.
 The building is owned by Morris Frankel.”

-- 12/29: Oh dear.
+- 12/28: Oh dear.
 “The most dastardly attempt to burn a building that has even been brought to light in the history of Homestead was found between 2 and 3 o’clock yesterday morning in the clothing store of Nathan Schwartz, 521 Eighth avenue.”
 He and his clerk, Benny Davinsky, were accused of starting the fire.
+“Patrolman Fogel…heard someone calling and…found Emanuel Mervis, who lives in the Shields building yelling fire.
+Fogel then turned in an alarm and assisted awaking the other families in the building.”
 For context, there had such a string of suspicious fires in the fall and winter (typical for Homestead when economic conditions were poor) that even the paper asked for the town’s help to find the “fire bug.”
 Full story below.

 - 2/22: Yet again the businessmen of Homestead tried to get rid of trading stamps.
 A long article listed the leading merchants on board, including Joseph Lasdusky, H.L.
 Little & Bro., Nathan Schwartz, Max Gross, L. Trau, Morris Grinberg, B. Friedlander, and Half Bros. on 2/25 The Busy Bee Hive, B. Friedlander’s store, reversed course and decided to keep accepting stamps.